Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/architectures/cnn/HighwayNetworks.md

 ## 5 Discussion

 > Very deep highway networks, on the other hand, can directly be trained with simple gradient descent methods due to their specific architecture.
 This property does not rely on specific non-linear transformations, which may be complex convolutional or recurrent transforms, and derivation of a suitable initialization scheme is not essential.
-The additional parameters required by the gating mechanism help in routing information through the use of multiplicative connections, responding differently to different inputs, unlike fixed “skip” connections.
+The additional parameters required by the gating mechanism help in routing information through the use of multiplicative connections, responding differently to different inputs, unlike fixed "skip" connections.

 ----------------------------------------------------------------------------------------------------